hugoladret/blog/hugoladret/content/publications/cortes_et_al_review.md

 ![GW](https://hugoladret.github.io/publications/imgs/cortes_et_al_review_2.jpg)

-Physiological evidence with electrical microstimulation of the thalamus evoking synchronized activity across multiple cortical areas.\
+Physiological evidence with electrical microstimulation of the thalamus evoking synchronized activity across multiple cortical areas. \
 Burst-like discharges in the pulvinar suggest that this activity enhances the likelihood of activating cortical neurons, helping them detect environmental changes.

 # Predictive coding
 Predictive coding theory sees the brain as an inference engine.
-Brain builds an internal model to explain sensory input, making constant predictions about future states.\
+Brain builds an internal model to explain sensory input, making constant predictions about future states. \
 Model updated by prediction errors, discrepancies between predictions and reality.
 Neuroanatomically, feedback connections should carry predictions (top-down) and are compared to sensory inputs (bottom-up) to identify errors.

 Brain selects representations (predictions) or new inputs (errors) to guide behavior accurately.
-Bayesian inference suggests the brain weighs information by precision, yet its implementation is debated.\
+Bayesian inference suggests the brain weighs information by precision, yet its implementation is debated. \
-Precision weighting, or inverse variance \(1/\sigma^2\) weighting, gain control mechanism, adjusts gain in predictions or errors.\
+Precision weighting, or inverse variance \$1/\sigma^2\$ weighting, gain control mechanism, adjusts gain in predictions or errors. \

-Pulvinar may modulate precision in visual processing, fitting its connectivity and integration timescales.\ Especially true when disrupting precision = seeing things that are not here = psychosis = symptom of schizophrenia = common result of pulvinar lesion.
+Pulvinar may modulate precision in visual processing, fitting its connectivity and integration timescales. \ Especially true when disrupting precision = seeing things that are not here = psychosis = symptom of schizophrenia = common result of pulvinar lesion.

 ![PC](https://hugoladret.github.io/publications/imgs/cortes_et_al_review_3.jpg)

 Good sources on this: Kanai et al. [1] for pulvinar and predictive coding; Keller et al. [2] for psychosis in predictive coding terms.